jose-elias-alvarez/minsnip.nvim/README.md

 Feature requests and contributions are also welcome, but please note that I will continue to err towards the side of minimalism.
-If built-in features are what you're after, I recommend using one of the alternatives listed below.
+If built-in features are what you're after, I recommend trying one of the alternatives listed below.

 ## Testing